-- Graduate students in doctoral degree programs; students in the third and subsequent years of the five-year doctoral degree program of the Graduate School of Frontier Biosciences; and doctoral students of the Graduate School of Medicine, Graduate School of Dentistry and Graduate School of Pharmaceutical Sciences; with outstanding academic performance - Students who have experience of working as a TA for more than 18 hours1 - Students who have completed a TF training session conducted within the past four years from the date of acceptance as a TF2 - 1 This does not apply to students who are deemed to have equivalent teaching experience at universities or other educational and research institutions. - 2 Students who have already obtained the credits of "大学院授業開発論 I / Course Design and Teaching I" are exempt from attending the TF training.
-(Even in that case, you need to submit an assignment on CLE in advance.)
+- Graduate students in doctoral degree programs; students in the third and subsequent years of the five-year doctoral degree program of the Graduate School of Frontier Biosciences; and doctoral students of the Graduate School of Medicine, Graduate School of Dentistry and Graduate School of Pharmaceutical Sciences; with outstanding academic performance - Students who have experience of working as a TA for more than 18 hours\1 - Students who have completed a TF training session conducted within the past four years from the date of acceptance as a TF\2 - \1 This does not apply to students who are deemed to have equivalent teaching experience at universities or other educational and research institutions. - \2 Students who have already obtained the credits of "大学院授業開発論 I / Course Design and Teaching I" are exempt from attending the TF training.
+(Even in that case, you need to apply for the TF training during the period and complete the designated CLE pre-assignment.)